samstephen/06-23-cookcolab/README.md

 #####should be able to
 * create a user
 * create a recipe
-* create a category
+* create a meal
 * create a tag
 * asign tags to a recipe
-* assign a category to a recipe
+* assign a meal to a recipe
 * assign a recipe to a user
 * view all users
 * view all recipes
 * view recipes of a user
-* search for recipes by category
+* search for recipes by meal
 * search for recipes by tag
 * delete a recipe of a user
 * delete a user & users recipes

 #####shouldn't be able to
 * delete a user with recipes, without also removing that users recipes
-* create a recipe without a category
+* create a recipe without a meal
 * create a recipe without a tag
 * duplicate tags
 * delete a user with recipes, without also removing that user's recipe's recipe_tags